towersvault/shinpokered/README.md

 - Default Options
   - Some options are automatically changed when nuzlocke mode is turned on.
   - The Obedience Level Cap will be activated if the Scale Enemy Trainer Levels feature is inactive.
-  - Also, the battle style will change to SET.
+  - Also, the battle style will change to SET with hard mode.
   - These are not mandatory changes, and you may reconfigure your options as you wish.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.